North Carolina House Bill 11: North Carolina House Bill 1183

 In 2005, House Bill 1183 was introduced in the North Carolina General Assembly, but did not pass.
-This bill, sponsored primarily by Representatives Rick Glazier, Paul Leubke, Jeff Barnhart, and John Sauls, would have allowed undocumented students to gain access to institutions of higher education at in-state-tuition rates, by meeting three criteria.
+This bill, sponsored primarily by Representatives Rick Glazier, Paul Luebke, Jeff Barnhart, and John Sauls, would have allowed undocumented students to gain access to institutions of higher education at in-state-tuition rates, by meeting three criteria.
 The student "must have received a high school diploma from a secondary or high school within NC, attended NC schools for four consecutive years prior to high school graduation, and have filed an affidavit of intent to legalize his or her immigration status."
 A policy initiative almost completely opposite of NCHB 11, this bill aimed to create avenues of access for undocumented students in North Carolina.
 In just six years, the policy proposal has shifted completely, in an effort to totally restrict access.
 This highlights the ever-changing ideological majority in North Carolina education policy for undocumented students.